wp-plugins/awesome-weather/readme.txt

 Changed API endpoints.
 Might not find weather without update.

 == Changelog ==

+= 1.3.2 =
+* Improved support for poorly coded themes that load the before_title and after_title with extra divs and don't take into account that widgets may not use a title.
+* Portuguese translation created by user: alvarogois

 = 1.3.1 =
 * Added setting for color override